Rigby's Togiai to Utah, Fredericksen signs with Idaho State

-As signing day approached, it appeared Nebraska was the frontrunner, but Togiai spent a lot of time going over his options and waited until the final day, finally making his pick on Wednesday afternoon in front of dozens of teammates, friends and family members in the Rigby library.
+As signing day approached, it appeared Nebraska was the frontrunner, but Togiai spent a lot of time going over his options and waited until the final day, finally making his pick the afternoon of Feb.
+5 in front of dozens of teammates, friends and family members in the Rigby library.

 The drama didn’t last long.